 Can you see how any of the elements could go together?

-Are there items on your list the compliment each other?
+Are there items on your list the complement each other?

 Just remember that your decor style will evolve as you do so don’t think that because something speaks to you today means that you are locked into it for the next 30 years.
 As long as you are being true to what makes you happy, your space will always be a beautiful reflection of who YOU are and that is all that matters!